puli/repository/docs/at-a-glance.rst

     _acme_blog:
         resource: /acme/blog/config/routing.yml

-With Puli, referring to resources in Composer packages becomes straight-forward.

 Resource Overriding
 -------------------

-Consider that you want to change the contents of ``/acme/blog/views/footer.html.twig`` without touching the original package.
-You can copy the file to your project and override it in ``composer.json``:
+Consider that you want to change the contents of ``/acme/blog/views/footer.html.twig`` in the "acme/blog" package without touching that package.
+With Puli, you can copy the file to your project and override it in your project's puli.json:

 .. code-block:: json

     {
-        "require": {
-            "acme/blog": "*"
-        },
-        "extra": {
-            "puli": {
         "resources": {
-                    "/acme/blog/views/footer.html.twig": "resources/views/footer.html.twig"
+            "/acme/blog/views/footer.html": "res/views/footer.html"
         },
         "override": "acme/blog"
     }
-        }
-    }

-The file ``resources/views/footer.html.twg`` will now be used wherever the file from the "acme/blog" package is referenced.
+The file ``res/views/footer.html`` will now be used wherever the file from the "acme/blog" package is required.

 Stream Wrappers
 ---------------